- 1 Counselling for Blokes

 Where a bloke can be himself.

-As men, when we have a tonne of crap on our shoulders, sometimes society expects us to shut up and carry on.
+As men: when we have a tonne of crap on our shoulders, sometimes it appears as if society expects us just to shut up and carry on.

 We need a break.

-Counselling for Blokes can be a place where a man can be just himself, work through a bit of stuff, and then go home.
+Counselling for Blokes can be a place where a man can be just himself, work through some important stuff, and then go home.

-In counselling, a man doesn’t have to cater for others needs.
-He doesn’t have to remember to bring home the shopping, get the baby’s nappies, bring home an anniversary gift (that he forgot again), doesn’t have to be politically correct or watch his language.
+In counselling, a man doesn’t have to be concerned about any other person’s needs other than his own.
+He doesn’t have to remember to bring home the shopping, get the baby’s nappies, bring home a gift for his partner (for an anniversary that he forgot again), doesn’t have to be politically correct and doesn’t have to watch his language.